prashantpawar/sol-unit/README.md

 ### Terminal

 The executable name is `sunit`.
 If you install it globally you should get it on your path.
-Try `$ sunit -V` and it should print the version.
+Try `$ sunit -V` and it should print out the version.

+To see all the options:

 ```
 $ sunit --help